mikCN/CHARMTwinsights/README.md

     - `scripts/hapi_*.sh` provide utilities for working with the server.
   - A `pyserver`, which can make queries to the HAPI server, potentially do analytics, and return results via a `FastAPI` REST API.
     - This subfolder is managed by `poetry`; working in this directory `poetry add` et al. can be used to add dependency packages, interactive (non-docker) development, etc.
-    - `scripts/pyserver_*.sh` provide utilities for working with the server.
+    - `scripts/pyserver_*.sh` provide utilities for working with the server; note starting will re-build and re-start if already running.
   - An `rserver`, which can make queries to the HAPI server, potentially do analytics, and return results via a `plumber` REST API.
     - This is a simple R stack; dependencies should be added in the `Dockerfile`.
 If doing interactive (non-docker) development, you can use regular `install.packages()` et al. in your R session.
-    - `scripts/rserver_*.sh` provide utilities for working with the server.
+    - `scripts/rserver_*.sh` provide utilities for working with the server; note starting will re-build and re-start if already running.

 - The `tools` directory contains components that aren't part of the application, but useful for development, also managed by `docker-compose` for ease of development.
 Currently this just consists of dockerized `synthea` for generation of synthetic FHIR data.
   - The `output` folder is meant for outputs, organized by subdirectory (e.g. `tools/output/synthea`)
   - Other utilities in the `scripts` directory are useful here, including `docker_*.sh` (for general docker management) and `synthea_*.sh` for genererating FHIR data and pushing it to the FHIR server.